Frequently Asked Questions

 Free Google Workspace accounts are given 20,000 requests per day.

-If you edit the spreadsheet, Google Sheets triggers recalculations pretty often and the functions use UrlFetch to get the cached data from our servers.
+The more you work actively on your spreadsheet, the more Google Sheets triggers recalculations of the functions, which forces ImportJSON to retrieve the cached data from our servers.

 - Try to lower the number of functions in your spreadsheet.
-ImportFromWeb allows you to fetch a range of URLs in one function.
-You can also put a range of selectors if you need to fetch several elements from the target pages.
+ImportFromWeb allows you to fetch several pages with one single function (like

 - The UrlFetch limit goes up to 100,000/day with Google Workspace paid accounts.

 - If you use many functions in one spreadsheet, try to limit your activity in the spreadsheet so Google Sheets does not trigger recalculations so often.